Coronavirus Updates: The latest information on campus operations and preventative measures. COVID-19 Website

 The minor in music, designed for the student who wishes to continue an emphasis in music to complement a major in another area, requires a minimum of 26 hours.

-The interdisciplinary minor in new media is designed to prepare students to function professionally, academically, and personally in diverse new media environments.
-The minor, requiring 21 semester hours, promotes new media research, development, and designing while preparing students for careers in new media and other fields that are being transformed by evolving communication technologies.
+Trinity’s interdisciplinary minor in New Media is designed to prepare students to function professionally, academically, and personally in diverse new media environments.
+The required courses provide a foundation upon which students build an understanding of New Media in relation to art, communication, computer science, art history, English, engineering, philosophy, psychology, and/or music.
+The minor promotes new media research, development, and design while preparing students for careers in new media and other fields being transformed by evolving communication technologies.

 The minor in philosophy requires 18 hours of philosophy courses, 15 of which must be upper division.
 The minor covers both classical and early modern philosophy.